scylladb/scylladb/docs/cql/types.rst

   Further, some list operations are not idempotent by nature (see the section on :ref:`lists <lists>` below for details), making their retry in case of timeout problematic.
 It is thus advised to prefer sets over lists when possible.
-- Non-frozen collections impose a significant performance penalty.
-To ensure better performance, use frozen collections or frozen UDTs.
-See `this blog post <https://www.scylladb.com/2017/12/07/performance-udt/>`_ for more information about improving performance.

 Please note that while some of those limitations may or may not be removed/improved upon in the future, it is an anti-pattern to use a (single) collection to store large amounts of data.